 Highschool of the Dead is based around zombies and people tend to get killed, while Let's Lagoon is more of a quiet tale of life on an island.
 What do they have in common?
 A combination of survival and ecchi, without an excessively harrowing survival tone like other series out there.

 In the not so distant future, the overpopulation and overfilling of landfills has led Japanese bioengineers to create Bio Meat, known simply as B-M, that eat trash, produce more of themselves, and can be killed for food.
 But when an earthquake frees some B-M from their containment center, the situation rapidly spirals out of control.
-With B-M eating everyone in sight, four middle school students flee the gruesome carnage found in their classroom and search for their parents and safety.
+With B-M eating everyone in sight, four elementary school students flee the gruesome carnage found in their classroom and search for their parents and safety.
 Can brash Maaya, quiet Kanomiya, intelligent and cold Shingo, and always-eating Banba survive, let alone anyone?